All posts

 Best for: Educators and general-purpose detection

-GPTZero originated from a Princeton University senior thesis project and has grown into the most widely cited AI detector on the market.
-G2 ranked it the #1 most trusted AI tool in 2025, above Grammarly.
+GPTZero originated from a Princeton University senior thesis project by Edward Tian and has grown into the most widely cited AI detector on the market.
+G2 ranked it the number one most trusted AI tool in 2025, above Grammarly.

 What it does well: